Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudioswater.md

    - Locate and select the downloaded prefab package.
    - Click `Import` to add the prefab to your project.

+**2. Add the Prefab to Your World**

+1. Drag the prefab into your world from the Project window.
+2. Right-click on the prefab in the Hierarchy window and select `Prefab > Unpack Prefab`.

 **2. Set Up Water Zones**

 1. Find a collider you want to use as a water zone and make it a trigger collider: